zhengsk/Windows/README.md

 # SimpleWindow
-## A simple function to create simple dragable and scalable window dialog !
+### A simple dragable and scalable window dialog !